SAP-samples/cloud-extension-s4hana-business-process/mission/develop-application/README.md

 1. Open link to [download node](https://nodejs.org/en/)
 2. Choose and download the recommended version for most users
 3. Follow the instructions to install node
+> Hint: If you are using a Mac its recommened to install node via Homebrew using command 'brew install node'

 ### Prepare your local development environment